silinternational/tfc-ops/README.md

 # Terraform Cloud Ops Tool
 This application can be helpful in making copies/clones of a workspace and bringing its variables over to the new one.
-It can also be used for listing workspaces and listing or modifying variables in workspaces.
+It can also be used for listing or updating workspace attributes and listing or modifying variables in workspaces.

 ## Required ENV vars
 - `ATLAS_TOKEN` - Must be set as an environment variable.
 Get this by going to